 If you have no savings, life can be stressful.
 When you have a financial emergency, and your first thought is 'I have no savings,' it can be a scary moment.
 As a matter of fact, a growing percentage of Americans have no savings either, and so this feeling is quite common for many.

 In addition to the stressful feelings of having no savings, if you are starting from scratch, the idea of building a solid financial future might seem daunting.
-The good news, however, is that it is possible to build savings from any point even if you have none right now.
+However, the good news is that it is possible to build savings from any point, even if you have none right now.

 1. See where you stand

 The fact that you want to work to improve your financial future is a big step in the right direction.
 Now that you are ready to take control of your finances, it is time to take a closer look at your financial life.